coderschool/react-week1-instaclone/instructions.md

 - Create a way to [like](https://www.instagram.com/developer/endpoints/likes/#post_likes) and [unlike](https://www.instagram.com/developer/endpoints/likes/#delete_likes) posts
 - Can you create something similar to the Instagram heart that toggles state?
 - Note: `DELETE` doesn't seem to work with implicit tokens.
+- You will need to request an access token with higher scope `scope=likes`.

 ## Bonus 3: Display different sets of photos